needle-mirror/com.unity.2d.animation/Documentation~/SkinEdToolsShortcuts.md

 | ![Split Edge](images/icon_SplitEdge.png)<br/>__Split Edge__  | Shift + H            | Split an existing edge into two.                             |

 ### Geometry panel

+The __Geometry panel__ is only visible when __Auto Geometry__ is enabled.
+It contains the available settings that affect how the geometry of selected Sprites are generated.

 ![](images/GeoPanel.png)<br/>Visible only when Auto Geometry is enabled.